 La Zona Colonial

 If you can only do one thing while in Santo Domingo, then let it be this.
 La Zona Colonial is the historic colonial center of the city.
 Here you can spend days on end with things to do and see.
-This is also the best place for cultural events, social movements, art galleries, museums, nightlife and trendy restaurants.
+This is also the best places to visit in the Dominican Republic for cultural events, social movements, art galleries, museums, nightlife and trendy restaurants.

 A lot of the things mentioned in this post are in la Zona Colonial.
 But here is a quick overview of the top historic streets/plazas you can’t miss out on in la Zona Colonial: